|

 Continuing

-in his defense of his ministry he asks, “was it a sin for me to lower
+in his defense of his ministry Paul asks in verse 7, “was it a sin for

-myself in order to elevate you by preaching the gospel of God free of
+me to lower myself in order to elevate you by preaching the gospel of God

 were making a living by preaching, Paul supported himself most of the